sourceincite/sourceincite.github.io/_posts/2016-12-13-word-up-microsoft-word-onetabledocumentstream-underflow.md

 +c8     0x0025148c | 0x00000000
 {% endhighlight %}

-Using [@corelanc0d3r's][corelanc0d3r] excellent [mona][mona] plugin, we can dump the destination stack address using the remainder of the size for the copy and can see that we have a pointer to `.text (wwlib!GetAllocCounters+0x128118)`.
-If I had to guess correctly at this point, I would say that we are not supposed to overwrite this value.
+<p class="cn" markdown="1">Using [@corelanc0d3r's][corelanc0d3r] excellent [mona][mona] plugin, we can dump the destination stack address using the remainder of the size for the copy and can see that we have a pointer to `.text (wwlib!GetAllocCounters+0x128118)`.
+If I had to guess correctly at this point, I would say that we are not supposed to overwrite this value.</p>

-Therefore, we are likley overflowing a stack buffer (not by much).
+<p class="cn" markdown="1">Therefore, we are likley overflowing a stack buffer (not by much).
 If we wanted to hit a return address, it wouldn't happen until +0x1e8 of the destination address.
-Which, incase you were curious, is located here:
+Which, incase you were curious, is located here:</p>

 {% highlight text %}